digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 annotations of the form ``[DAML-LF < x.y]`` and ``[DAML-LF ≥ x.y]`` to
 make the respective line conditional upon the DAML-LF version.

-The version 1.dev is a special staging area for the next 1.x version to be released.
-Compliant implementations are not required to implement any features exclusive to version 1.dev, but should take them under advisement as likely elements of the next 1.x version.
+A *preview* version is an snapshot of the next 1.x version to be released.
+It is provided for beta testing purpose and may only be changed to include bug fixes.
+On the other hand, the *development* version is a special staging area for the development of upcoming version 1.x version.
+It may be used for alpha testing, and can be changed without notice.
+Compliant implementations are not required to implement any features exclusive to development version, but should take them under advisement as likely elements of the next 1.x version.

-Below, we list the versions of DAML-LF 1.x that a DAML-LF engine compliant with the present specification must handle [except for 1.dev], in ascending order.
+Below, we list the versions of DAML-LF 1.x that a DAML-LF engine compliant with the present specification must handle, in ascending order.
+The optional preview version is marked with the tag *(preview)* while the development version is marked with the tag *(development)*.
+Conventionally development version is call 1.dev.
 The list comes with a brief description of the changes, and some links to help unfamiliar readers learn about the features involved in the change.
 One can refer also to the `Serialization` section which is particularly concerned about versioning and backward compatibility.

 Support for language versions 1.0 to 1.5 was dropped on 2020-11-30.
 This breaking change does not impact ledgers created with SDK 1.0.0 or